MicrosoftTranslator/DocumentTranslation/README.md

 - Option to extend the set of file formats with format conversions that are processed locally, as a library within this tool.
 - Authentication with Azure Active Directory
-- Upgrade to .Net 6
 - Upgrade to .Net 6 MAUI when it becomes available
+- A shared storage for the glossary, so that multiple clients can refer to a single company-wide glossary.

 ## Credits